highbyte/dotnet-6502/docs/systems/oric/overview.md

   noise and envelope channels.
 - The Atmos eight-by-eight keyboard matrix.
 Host arrow, modifier, editing, alphanumeric and punctuation keys map to their physical Oric keys.
-US and Swedish host layouts are supported, with automatic operating-system detection or an explicit selection in the Avalonia config.
+US and Swedish host layouts are supported, with automatic operating-system detection or an explicit selection in the Avalonia and Terminal configs.
   Swedish Å/Ä/Ö provide convenient access to the Atmos `[`, `]` and `\` keys, while common Swedish Alt/Option/AltGr symbol chords are translated to the corresponding Atmos keys.
   PC Alt and Mac Option map to the Atmos